mhotchkiss84/open-source-project-management/README.md

 - Python with Django for the back end.
 Both are open source and easy to read, learn, and understand.
 - PostgreSQL for the database because they are the leading and most popular open source database solution.

-# Current planning documentation (note these were made when making my capston with Entity SQL framework)
+# Current planning documentation
-(note these were made when making my capston with Entity SQL framework)<br/>
+Note these were made when making my capston with Entity SQL framework.<br/>
 [Current ERD (Entity Relationship Diagram)](https://drive.google.com/file/d/1gFTVGgXedhKAeoieMAr1buqYpD_dkQa_/view?usp=sharing) <br />
 [Mockup](https://drive.google.com/file/d/1Bgsz_MN2uL5L5baHSSGkJ-zrWxvLzQSu/view?usp=sharing)